sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 * If you have peered the virtual network, add a rule to Allow the private subnet CIDR range for the SAS Viya network.
 (By default, 10.0.127.0/24).
 For details, see
  ["Virtual network peering."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview)

+Data sources accessed through SAS ACCESS should use the SAS Deployment Guide instructions for [Post-install Configuration](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p03m8khzllmphsn17iubdbx6fjpq.htm&docsetVersion=3.4&locale=en) and [Data Source Validation](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=n18cthgsfyxndyn1imqkbfjisxsv.htm&docsetVersion=3.4&locale=en).

-### Validate the Server Certificate if Using ODBC
+### Validate the Server Certificate if Using ODBC DSNs
 If you are using SAS/ACCESS with SSL/TLS, unvalidated SSL certificates are not supported.
-In this case, a valid trust store must be provided.
+In this case, a trust store must be explicitly provided.

+Note: For most Azure managed data sources, the standard openssl trust store will validate the Data Source's certificate: "/etc/pki/ca-trust/extracted/openssl/ca-bundle.trust.crt"

 ### Set Up ODBC and Microsoft SQL Server
 1. Locate the following two odbc.ini files: